-If you plan to take the will through regular probate, you need the actual document the person signed.
-Courts generally do not accept copies.
+If you plan to take the will through regular probate, you need the original document the person signed.
+Courts generally don't accept copies.

 Codicils.
-Also keep anything labeled "Codicil."
+Keep anything labeled "Codicil."
 A codicil is a document that revises or adds to a will.
 These days, codicils are rare.
-Most wills are created on computers, so people who want to change something commonly make a whole new will, which takes the place of all earlier ones.
+Most wills are created on computers, so people who want to change something commonly make a whole new will that takes the place of all earlier ones.

 Sometimes, everyone knows a will was drawn up and signed, but it simply can't be found.
-You may be left with no will at all, or with an old one that you believe the lost one revoked.
+You might be left with no will at all or with an old one that you believe was revoked by a more recent will.

-If you have good reason to think that someone has the will but intends to hide it, you can sue to force the person to file the will.
+If you have good reason to think that someone has possession of the will but intends to hide it, you can sue to force the person to file the will.
 A lawyer should be able to help you assess your likelihood of success.
-Obviously, someone up to no good might promptly "lose" the will if pressured.

-If there's no will or your best efforts don't uncover a will, it’s not a problem.
-Other documents—for example, living trusts, pay-on-death beneficiary designations (like bank accounts with named beneficiaries or TOD vehicle titles) or joint ownership deeds—will give you at least some of the instructions you need, and state law will supply the rest by telling you exactly who inherits the property when there's no will.
+If there's no will or your best efforts don't uncover a will, you should still be able to settle the estate.
+Other documents—for example, pay-on-death beneficiary designations (like bank accounts with named beneficiaries or TOD vehicle titles) or joint ownership deeds—will give you at least some of the instructions you need, and state law will supply the rest by telling you exactly who inherits the property when there's no will.

 Learn more about your responsibilities as executor of someone's estate.